Excel-DNA/Tutorials/SpecialTopics/DynamicArrays/README.md

 Bill Jelen (Mr. Excel) goes into the topic in great details in an [e-book about Dynamic Arrays](https://www.mrexcel.com/products/excel-dynamic-arrays-straight-to-the-point-2nd-edition/), and a [Youtube video](https://youtu.be/ViSEZLPmRvw) showing how powerful the dynamic arrays and mathcing new formulas are.

+Leila Gharani has an [Excel 365 and Dynamic Arrays video playlist](https://www.youtube.com/playlist?list=PLmHVyfmcRKyyPFY31LldHWcJdLzGUPTSP) with lots of tips and powerful applications.

-And countless more write-ups and videos on YouTube.
+And you'll find lots more with a Bing search and on YouTube.

 ## Dynamic arrays and Excel-DNA user-defined functions